Print Options

 Typically Offered: SPRING

-NRSG 607 ADVANCED ASSESSMENT AND CLINICAL REASONING ACROSS THE LIFESPAN 3 Credit Hours
+NRSG 607 ADVANCED ASSESSMENT AND CLINICAL REASONING ACROSS THE LIFE SPAN 3 Credit Hours

 The purpose of this course is to increase knowledge and expertise for the acquisition of advanced clinical skills in assessing and maintaining the health of individuals across the life span.
 Independent modules, classroom presentations, clinical lab, and simulation will provide opportunities for students to develop advanced practice skills in history taking, physical examinations, and clinical reasoning.
 3 credits (1 didactic/2 lab).